brandonmailhiot/SynthJS/README.md

 ## Introduction
 Offbeat is a new format for music composition.
 Rather than staves, tabs, GUIs, or APIs, only the pitch and duration of notes are required to represent a composition.
 This won't produce high quality sound, but it will structure a composition as data.
 Combined with techniques from machine learning, it is possible to generate music categorically, e.g. genre, popularity, etc. And that is the aspiration of Offbeat, to be an intelligent tool for music generation and analysis.

-The documentation below explains how to get started.
+The documentation below explains how it works.

 ### Note duration
 A note's duration is the relative amount of time it is played, known as a subdivision.